ParadropLabs/ParadropTutorial/README.md

 is disabled, so you will need to upload your public key to the router to enable RSA authentication.

-You will be assigned a router to use during the tutorial.
-After you receive your router, run this command to enable SSH access with your key.
+If you run `pdtools wizard` during the tutorial and answer "yes" to the question asking if you have a node to configure, it will automatically try to set up SSH access for you.
+If you need to enable SSH access later on, you can run the following command.

-    pdtools device <address> sshkeys add /home/ubuntu/.ssh/id_rsa.pub
+    pdtools node --target <address> import-ssh-key ~/.ssh/id_rsa.pub

-Replace "&lt;address&gt;" with the IP address of your router, which if you are connected to the Paradrop router's Wi-Fi network, will be "192.168.1.1".
+Replace "&lt;address&gt;" with the IP address or domain name of your node, which if you are connected to the Paradrop Wi-Fi network, will be "192.168.1.1".

 ## Other Resources